 Adolf Hitler standing in this exact spot 60 years earlier.

-See the picture below Ė Hitler is in the middle.
+On the photo to the right Ė Hitler is in the middle.

 Hitler standing in the same spot he knew I would be standing 60 years later.